-ARB Radiator Support Bracket to Prevent Sway Bar Rubbing on the 5th Gen 4Runner
+ARB Radiator Support Bracket For 5th Gen 4Runner – Install & Review

 ARB OME BP51 Fit Kit For 4Runner Sway Bar

-Installation Guide and How-To: Solving Sway Bar Noise Issues On 5th Gen 4Runner With The ARB OME BP-51 Brace Mount
+Solving Sway Bar Noise Issues On 5th Gen 4Runner

-Shortly after adding a Toytec Boss Aluma Series lift on my 2018 4Runner TRD ORP, I started noticing a popping sound coming from somewhere under the front area when out on the trails.
+Shortly after adding a Toytec Boss Aluma Series lift on my 2018 4Runner TRD ORP, I noticed a popping sound coming from under the front area when out on the trails.
 Oddly, this wasn’t a sound that I had noticed while daily driving.

-Even on the first couple of off-road trips, It was something that didn’t happen very often.
-Or, perhaps those heavy jams while rolling through various obstacles drowned it out.
-After the new suspension components had a chance to settle in a bit, the mysterious and annoying popping (or sometimes tapping) noise started to become more and more noticeable.
+Even on the first couple of off-road trips, it didn’t happen very often.
+Perhaps those heavy jams while rolling through various obstacles drowned it out.
+After the new suspension components had a chance to settle in a bit, the mysterious and annoying popping (or sometimes tapping) noise became more noticeable.

 At that time, my OCD fully took over and I was on a mission to find out the what, why, and how to solve this noise issue.
 Troubleshooting became a constant effort.
 I greased, wiggled, pushed, and pulled on every front-end component trying to narrow it down without much success.

-During all the endless hunting, I started to notice how close the sway bar was to the driver-side stiffener brace (some refer to these as the radiator support brackets).
+During all the endless hunting, I noticed how close the sway bar was to the driver-side stiffener brace (some refer to these as the radiator support brackets).

 sway bar rubbing on 4Runner support brackets

-As you can see in the photo above, there just was not much clearance at all.
-It was literally between a 1/8 to a 1/4 of an inch of space.
+As you can see in the photo above, there was not much clearance at all.
+There was literally between a 1/8 and a 1/4 of an inch of space.
 That’s while the rig was parked on level ground in my driveway.
-After a quick dive down the Google rabbit hole, I stumbled on other 5th Gen 4Runner owners that have had the same issue.
+After a quick dive down the Google rabbit hole, I stumbled on other 5th Gen 4Runner owners who have had the same issue.

-After reading about those solutions, I was at a bit of a crossroads and unsure of how I wanted to proceed in solving my issue.
-I wasn’t really ready to drop the cashola on an aftermarket skid because my stock skid is still in pretty good condition.
-Removing the sway bar would give me a bit more articulation on the trails but didn’t seem like the safest solution on a top-heavy daily driver.
+After reading about those solutions, I was at a crossroads and unsure how to solve my issue.
+I wasn’t ready to drop the cashola on an aftermarket skid because my stock skid is still in pretty good condition.
+Removing the sway bar would give me more articulation on the trails, but it didn’t seem like the safest solution for a top-heavy daily driver.
 That would also make navigating around crazy city drivers a bit sketchier than some of the most off-camber sections on trails.

-In all honesty, I normally have no issue with cutting and grinding things on the 4Runner to get things dialed in.
-However, I didn’t like the idea of cutting out a section of something that is for stiffening support.
+Honestly, I normally have no issue with cutting and grinding things on the 4Runner to get things dialed in.
+However, I didn’t like the idea of cutting out a section out of something intended for stiffening support.

 After a bit more research, I stumbled upon a product that was a safe, budget-friendly solution without all the grinding.
 In comes the ARB OME BP-51 Fit kit for the 5th Gen 4Runner.